 A: Major League Baseball works closely with Homeland Security and is keenly tuned into the current security environment at public events.
 MLB is mandating this change to increase and standardize security practices across the game.
 Fan safety is a top priority for the Seattle Mariners and we believe this change poses minimal inconvenience for fans and provides the assurance of an additional level of security screening.

 Q: What can fans expect at the gates of Safeco Field?

-Q: Does this mean it's going to take long to get through the gates before each game?
+Q: Does this mean it's going to take a long time to get through the gates before each game?

 Q: Are the Mariners restricting bag size, like the NFL?

 A: No, we are not changing our bag policy.
 The Mariners will continue to allow bags, backpacks and purses, as long as the bags are not larger than 16" x 16" x 8".
 All bags, including women's purses, will continue to be subject to inspection and checked upon entry.

 A: Metal detectors operate at a very low frequency of electromagnetic pulses.
 There is no exposure to radiation.
 The electromagnetic levels are lower than you are exposed to on a routine basis from using a cell phone or an automatic garage door opener.
 Metal detectors are safe for all individuals, including pregnant women, children and people with pacemakers.
 But if you are concerned about using the walk-thru or hand-held detectors, you can be checked with a pat-down search.

 Q: Will it hurt my pacemaker?

 A: All security metal detectors are manufactured in compliance with international technical as well as medical standards.
 The risk of disrupting a pacemaker is negligible.
 However, if you are concerned, there is the option of a pat-down search.

 Q: I have a medical implant that sets off metal detectors.
 What is going to happen to me at the gate?